Role theory: Role behavior

 These three aspects are used to evaluate one's own behavior as well as the behavior of other people.
 Heinrich Popitz defines social roles as norms of behavior that a special social group has to follow.
 Norms of behavior are a set of behaviors that have become typical among group members; in case of deviance, negative sanctions follow.

+Gender roles

+Gender has played a crucial role in our societal norms and the distinction between how female and male roles are viewed in society.
+Specifically within the workplace, and in the home.
+Historically there was a division of roles created by society due to gender.
+Gender was a social difference between female and male; whereas sex was nature.
+Gender became a way to categorize men and women and divide them into their societal roles.
+Although gender is important there are many different ways that women are categorized in society.
+Other ways are racially and through class experience.
+While we have societal roles from gender, there will always be a separation between females and males.

+With the advancement of times, with jobs and the industry moving away from strength and labor, women have advanced their education for employment.
+The sex segregation between women and men has decreased as time has matured and evolved away from traditional gender roles in society.

 In public relations

 Role theory is a perspective that considers everyday activity to be acting out socially defined categories.
 Split into two narrower definitions: status is one's position within a social system or group; and role is one's pattern of behavior associated with a status.

 Organizational role is defined as "recurring actions of an individual, appropriately interrelated with the repetitive activities of others so as to yield a predictable outcome."
 (Katz & Kahn, 1978).
 Within an organization there are three main topologies: